 The shortest Mardi you can walk.

 The 4-day Mardi Himal trek sits in a specific gap.
-It is faster than the 5-day standard, but unlike the 3-day express version it needs no helicopter to make the timing work.
-You walk in from Kande, climb to the Upper Viewpoint at 4,200 metres, and walk all the way back down to Sidhing under your own steam, with a jeep for the final road section.
+It is faster than the 5-day standard, and like the 3-day express version it needs no helicopter to make the timing work, only a longer private jeep ride.
+The jeep carries you straight past the Kande trailhead to Pitam Deurali at 2,100 metres on Day 1, then you climb on foot to the Upper Viewpoint at 4,200 metres and walk back down to Sidhing under your own steam, with a local jeep for the final road section.
 If you want Mardi done quickly and you would rather spend the money on the trail than on a flight, this is the version that fits.

 We are clear about who this suits.
 Take the 4-day if you are reasonably fit, comfortable on long hill days, and short on time.
 Take the 5-day version instead if it is your first high trek, if you acclimatise slowly, or if you want a buffer day in case the summit morning clouds over.
-Both reach the same ridge sunrise; the 4-day simply removes the margin.
+Both reach the same ridge sunrise; the 4-day simply trades an extra acclimatisation day for a longer jeep ride.
 The full route map and all the duration variants live on our itinerary page too.

 The full schedule, day by day.

-Four days from Pokhara and back, with three days of trekking and a jeep return on Day 4.
+Four days from Pokhara and back.
+A private jeep opens Day 1 with the drive to Pitam Deurali, and a local jeep closes Day 4 from Sidhing.
 Altitudes and walking hours are listed for every day.
-Day 2 is the altitude day; Day 3 is the summit morning and the full descent in one, the longest day on the trek.
+Day 2 is the main altitude day; Day 3 is the sunrise viewpoint push, descending back to Low Camp rather than all the way to Sidhing in one go.

 - Day 1